 And that’s it!

-Once all of your sparkly polish is all removed, I would thoroughly recommend that you put on some Natural Cuticle Oil to ensure that your cuticle oils are well nourished.
+Once all of your sparkly polish is removed, I would thoroughly recommend that you put on some Natural Cuticle Oil to ensure that your cuticle oils are well-nourished.

 Other Removal Hacks and Tricks

 Using a Liquid Latex Base Coat

 Other methods that we use regularly in our salon include using a Liquid Latex Base Coat; we stock and use Simply Peel by Bliss Kiss as it is the most effective solution we have used and have experience with.

 This method is more about preventive measures and not getting your nails into a position where you cant remove your sparkly nail polish.

 All you need to do is apply Liquid Latex onto your nails and let it dry completely.

 Once that is completely dry, you’ll apply your glitter as usual.

 So as you can see this method is actually something that you have to do beforehand so this obviously is not going to work if you are trying to remove nail polish that you had already put on without your Liquid Latex Base Coat.

 So after you’ve worn in for a few hours or a few days you can just peel off the Liquid Latex with an Orange Wood Stick or even your finger if you don’t have one.